Alek Thomas Player Props: Diamondbacks vs. Cardinals

 Alek Thomas At The Plate

-- Thomas is batting .186 with two doubles, a triple and four walks.
+- Thomas is hitting .170 with two doubles, a triple and four walks.

-- This year, Thomas has posted at least one hit in four of 15 games (26.7%), and had multiple hits twice.
+- This season, Thomas has posted at least one hit in four of 16 games (25.0%), and had multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.